 In this case, just let your policy expire.
 When the term ends, so will your coverage.

 Life insurance is a product for financial peace of mind, not a loan or investment, so it’s not designed to offer a return on your money.
+Part of the reason term life insurance is so affordable is that it only offers a financial benefit if you die.

 It works similarly to other types of insurance, like car insurance and health insurance.
 For instance, you wouldn't get money back from your car insurance company even if you had a perfect driving record.